ardiantovn/markovchain/readme.md

 ## How to use the web app simulator

 1. Enter several regions as a comma separated list. (e.g. `Gunja,Gapyeong,Ttukseom,Isu`).
-This step will generate a random probability matrix.
+This step will generate a random transition matrix.
-Turn on `Plot Basic` to see the generated probability matrix and its graph network.
+Turn on `Plot Basic` to see the generated transition matrix and its graph network.
 ![ss01](./asset/ss01.png)

 2. [Optional] Turn on `Remove Self Flight` to prevent the UAV from staying in a region.
 ![ss02](./asset/ss02.png)

 3. Select Departure and Arrival Region and turn on `Plot Route`.
-This step will generate a new random probability matrix and automatically remove the direct connection between departure and arrival region.
+This step will generate a new random transition matrix and automatically remove the direct connection between departure and arrival region.
 ![ss03](./asset/ss03.png)